krishaamer/green-filter-research/research/literature/ai.md

 Design is increasingly relevant to algorithms, and more specifically to algorithms that affect user experience and user interfaces.
-When the design is concerned with the ethical, environmental, socio-economic, resource-saving, and participatory aspects of human-machine interactions and aims to affect technology in a more human direction, it can hope to create an experience designed for sustainability.
+When the design is concerned with the ethical, environmental, socioeconomic, resource-saving, and participatory aspects of human-machine interactions and aims to affect technology in a more human direction, it can hope to create an experience designed for sustainability.